plasticxpower/PexEdu_01/docs/twa-bubblewrap-guide.md

 JSON
 ```

-Replace the placeholder fingerprint with the value printed by Bubblewrap.
-After deployment, verify:
+Update the JSON with the fingerprint printed by Bubblewrap (the current upload key value is shown above).
+After deployment, verify (and remember to copy the same file into the root Pages repo described below):

 ```bash
 curl https://plasticxpower.github.io/PexEdu_01/.well-known/assetlinks.json